Skip to main content

 HIGH PREVALENCE

-Red palm oil is primary cooking fat in Sierra Leonean cuisine
+Red palm oil is the main cooking fat in Sierra Leonean kitchens

 COMMONLY FOUND IN: